Make a difference in 60 minutes with Earth Hour

 Now, WWF’s Earth Hour has spread beyond Australia to become an annual, global event that unites the world in support of people and the planet.

-This year, as well as inviting people to turn off their lights for an hour from 8.30pm on Saturday 23 March, Earth Hour is encouraging everyone to give an hour to help protect our planet.
+This year, people were invited to turn off their lights for an hour from 8.30pm on 23 March.
+But Earth Hour also encouraged everyone to give an hour to help protect our planet throughout the year.

 By spending just 60 minutes taking action we can collectively make a huge difference.